 Make an Impact and Expand Your Horizons through MEDLIFE Service Learning Trips!

-A Service Learning Trip with MEDLIFE allows you to spend a week volunteering in low-income communities in Peru, Ecuador, or Costa Rica.
+A Service Learning Trip (SLT) with MEDLIFE allows you to spend a week volunteering in low-income communities in Peru, Ecuador, or Costa Rica.
 Throughout the experience, you'll learn about poverty, international development, and global health in Latin America.

 What makes an SLT unique?